quaoz/SwagBot/README.md

 ## Define:

 - Defines the specified word(s)
-- If the defenitions are over 2000 characters it will split them up into smaller parts and send them individualy so the formating may be a little weird
+- If the definitions are over 2000 characters it will split them up into smaller parts and send them individually so the formatting may be a little weird (I might fix this at some point)
+- Aliases: def, d, meaning

 Syntax:

 ```
-d [words]
+define [words]
 ```

 E.g:

 ```
-d anarchist
+define arms
 ```

 ## Lyrics:

 - Returns the lyrics of the song
-- Like with `define` if the lyrics are over 2000 characters it will split them up into smaller parts and send them individualy so the formating may be a little weird
+- Like with `define` if the lyrics are over 2000 characters it will split them up into smaller parts and send them individual so the formatting may be a little weird (again I might fix this eventually)
+- Aliases: l, lyric

 Syntax: